April 19, 2017

 The iridescent glass fragments used to create Roman Glass jewelry likely originated from common objects such as goblets, plates, bowls, vases, or jugs.
 By combining 2000 years of nature and skilled artistic craftsmanship, these everyday remnants of history have been brought to new life.
 Ancient Roman Glass fragments have been transformed into treasured works of opalescent art allowing you to wear a uniquely crafted piece of Biblical history.

 Due to its strategic location along the Mediterranean Coast, Ancient Israel was one of the largest glass producers of the Roman Empire and is the epicenter of where most of the ancient glass is now found.
 The presence of large stretches of sandy beaches and dunes provided a plentiful source of materials.
 These same silicon sands helped preserve, shape, and temper the lustrous glass used in Roman glass jewelry.
 Each fragment has been textured and colored by centuries of soil, pressure, wind and weather resulting in pigmented deposits on the surface of the glass.
+Roman Glass is similar to bronze or copper in terms of how it develops a patina as it ages.
 Through weathering and oxidation, the pigment has developed into beautiful patinas of blues and greens creating shimmering iridescence, or the rainbow-like colors and light, that are present in Roman glass jewelry.

 Small fragments of raw glass as they were found at a Roman-era site in northern Israel in 2015.
 (Shmuel Magal, courtesy of Israel Antiquities Authority)